IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 ## Mounting the cameras together.
 ### Mounting notes:
 1. The application uses a precalculated calibration matrix.
-There is no realtime calibration.
+There is no real-time calibration.
 Therefore, the cameras should be fixed firmly in relation to each other.
 2. Although the stitching process itself is invariant to the amount of overlapping between the cameras, the calibration process may be affected by it.
 3. You can use your own mount.
 For the sake of this manual, we use the demonstration mount available in 2 parts here:
 [Part4-base](https://librealsense.intel.com/rs-tests/TestData/pc-stitching-demo-guide/Part4-base.STL)